John Shaw (cabinetmaker): Annapolis cabinetmaker

 On May 24, 1784, Shaw purchased a house across the street from the Maryland State House.
-Located at 21 State Circle, the house was previously the shop and home of the butcher, Cornelius Brooksby, Jr.
+Located at 21 State Circle, the house was previously the shop and home of the butcher, Cornelius Brooksby, Jr. Brooksby's descendants sold the structure to Shaw.

-It was sold to Shaw by Brooksby's descendants.

 Maryland State House

 When construction of the Maryland State House was completed in 1779, Shaw began providing services for the building, eventually becoming its unofficial caretaker.
 John Shaw and craftsmen working for him built most of the furniture first used in both legislative chambers of the Maryland State House.
 However, he rush-ordered 72 chairs from Baltimore in November 1783 to assure enough seats would be available when Congress temporarily moved to Annapolis from 1783 to 1784.

 The most significant work performed by Shaw's shop was a commission for 24 mahogany armchairs and 11 desks for the Maryland Senate in 1797.
 At this time, many of the pieces produced in the shop were built by Shaw's employees, William and Washington Tuck, who opened their own shop in 1807.
 When Shaw retired in 1820, Washington Tuck took over as caretaker for the State House.